 - Read and follow the manufacturer's operating instructions

-The University of Richmond Department of Safety Services and Risk Management reserves the right to inspect and declare "unapproved" any space heater that creates a hazard or is inappropriate to a particular location based on specific circumstances or codes.
+The University of Richmond Department of Environmental Health and Safety reserves the right to inspect and declare "unapproved" any space heater that creates a hazard or is inappropriate to a particular location based on specific circumstances or codes.